Dynkin automorphism actions on Gaudin algebras: Spaces of opers and notation

 Before going further, let us show a local description of opers.
 Choose a closed point $x\in X$, an {\'e}tale coordinate $t$ around $x$ and a trivialization of $\mc F_B$ around $x$.
 Then the condition on $\nabla$ is equivalent to $\nabla$ having a form

-where $\nabla$ is the flat connection on $\mc F_B$, $\phi_i\in \C\jet t$ don't vanish at $0$ and $\mathbf v(t)\in b\jet t=\b\otimes \C\jet t$.
+where $\nabla^0$ is the flat connection on $\mc F_B$ given by the trivialization, $\phi_i\in \C\jet t$ don't vanish at $0$ and $\mathbf v(t)\in b\jet t=\b\otimes \C\jet t$.
 This definition depends on the trivialization of $\mc F_B$, and we would like to identify the same objects corresponding to different trivializations.
-Any two trivializations of $\mc F_B$ differ by an element $b\in B$, hence $B$ acts on (\ref{eq:localexprforopers}).
+Any two trivializations of $\mc F_B$ differ by an element $g\in B\jet t$, hence $B$ acts on (\ref{eq:localexprforopers}).
 The action is called the {\bfseries gauge} action and takes the form

 Therefore, the set of opers can be identified with